writethedocs/www/docs/conf/na/2016/unconference.rst

 Unconference sessions will begin after lunch both days, running until the end of the day.
 We will start the unconference sessions off each day with some time for focus on one of several topics:

--  **Documentation and Open Source Software** - Writing documentation for open source projects, or using open source tools for your documentation
--  **User Experience** - Making your documentation more usable, or exploring how readers use your documentation
--  **Tools** - API reference generation tools, authoring tools, or tools for using documentation
--  **Journalism** - We have the delightful people from OpenNews with us.
-   Let's talk about this other delightful form of written communication.

-Following these topics, we will open up the floor to topics, and will continue with unstructured content until the end of the day.